linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 15 - The Term Structure of Interest Rates.md

 <table><tr><td>Year</td><td>Forward Rate</td></tr><tr><td>1</td><td>5\%</td></tr><tr><td>2</td><td>7</td></tr><tr><td>3</td><td>8</td></tr></table>

-In addition to the zero-coupon bond, investors also may purchase a 3-year bond making annual payments of  $60 with par value$ 1,000.
+In addition to the zero-coupon bond, investors also may purchase a 3-year bond making annual payments of  \$60 with par value\$ 1,000.

 a.
 What is the price of the coupon bond?
 $b$ .
 What is the yield to maturity of the coupon bond?